Downloads

 Here is a step-by-step process for growing this skill:

-4. Look at the feelings wheel at feelingswheel.com (opens in a new tab), and pick the term in the center that seems most relevant.
-It's okay to guess.
-People experience physical sensations of emotions differently, so you'll be building your personal awareness of your feelings over time.
+Look at the feelings wheel at feelingswheel.com (opens in a new tab) .
+Pick the term in the center that seems most relevant.

-8. Write down the feelings you identified and in first-person language, like, "I feel...."
-Pause to accept that these feel true for some parts of you right now, even if other parts of you know that's not the whole picture.
+Pause to accept that these feelings are true for some parts of you right now, even if other parts know this is not the whole picture.

 • What does this feeling show I need?